DerThomy/derthomy.github.io/_pages/about.md

 _PhD Researcher in Visual Computing_ at
 Graz University of Technology

+I started my PhD in May 2025 with [Markus Steinberger](https://www.markussteinberger.net/) as my supervisor.
 I explore the intersection of **computer graphics, neural rendering, and scene understanding**.
 My research focuses on developing **efficient and scalable techniques** for representing, synthesizing, and visualizing 3D scenes — from **Gaussian Splatting pipelines** to **dynamic scene generation and completion**.

 I am particularly interested in pushing the boundaries of **real-time graphics** and **interactive visual computing**, making complex 3D scenes accessible and actionable for both research and applications.